Travis Perkins (LON:TPK) Price Target Cut to GBX 1,800 by Analysts at Berenberg Bank

-Travis Perkins (LON:TPK – Get Rating) had its target price lowered by stock analysts at Berenberg Bank from GBX 2,000 ($26.21) to GBX 1,800 ($23.58) in a report released on Tuesday, Analyst Ratings Network reports.
-The brokerage presently has a “buy” rating on the stock.
-Berenberg Bank’s price target would indicate a potential upside of 43.20% from the company’s previous close.
+Travis Perkins (LON:TPK – Get Rating) had its target price cut by equities research analysts at Berenberg Bank from GBX 2,000 ($26.21) to GBX 1,800 ($23.58) in a research report issued to clients and investors on Tuesday, MarketBeat reports.
+The firm presently has a “buy” rating on the stock.
+Berenberg Bank’s price target would indicate a potential upside of 40.68% from the company’s previous close.

-A number of other equities research analysts also recently weighed in on TPK.
-Deutsche Bank Aktiengesellschaft reduced their price target on shares of Travis Perkins from GBX 2,105 ($27.58) to GBX 1,961 ($25.69) and set a “buy” rating on the stock in a research note on Tuesday, March 1st.
-Barclays reiterated an “equal weight” rating and set a GBX 1,545 ($20.24) price target on shares of Travis Perkins in a report on Monday, January 24th.
-Liberum Capital cut their price objective on Travis Perkins from GBX 2,065 ($27.06) to GBX 2,020 ($26.47) and set a “buy” rating on the stock in a report on Wednesday, March 2nd.
-Shore Capital reaffirmed a “sell” rating on shares of Travis Perkins in a report on Tuesday, February 8th.
-Finally, JPMorgan Chase & Co. reissued an “overweight” rating and set a GBX 2,000 ($26.21) price target on shares of Travis Perkins in a research note on Wednesday, December 8th.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and fourteen have assigned a buy rating to the company.
-According to data from MarketBeat.com, Travis Perkins has an average rating of “Buy” and an average target price of GBX 1,871.77 ($24.53).
+Several other analysts have also issued reports on the stock.
+Liberum Capital cut their price target on shares of Travis Perkins from GBX 2,065 ($27.06) to GBX 2,020 ($26.47) and set a “buy” rating for the company in a research report on Wednesday, March 2nd.
+Barclays restated an “equal weight” rating and set a GBX 1,545 ($20.24) price target on shares of Travis Perkins in a research report on Monday, January 24th.
+JPMorgan Chase & Co. restated an “overweight” rating and set a GBX 2,000 ($26.21) price target on shares of Travis Perkins in a research report on Wednesday, December 8th.
+Shore Capital restated a “sell” rating on shares of Travis Perkins in a research report on Tuesday, February 8th.
+Finally, Morgan Stanley restated an “overweight” rating on shares of Travis Perkins in a research report on Wednesday, February 9th.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and fourteen have given a buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of “Buy” and an average price target of GBX 1,871.77 ($24.53).

 Travis Perkins plc distributes building materials to the building, construction, and home improvement markets in the United Kingdom.
 It operates through four segments: Merchanting, Retail, Toolstation, and Plumbing & Heating.
 The Merchanting segment distributes interior building products, which include drywalls, ceilings, external envelopes, fire protection products, flooring and partitioning products, and tools and accessories to professionals within the construction industry; civil, drainage, and heavy building materials to specialist contractors and trade professionals; and pipeline and heating solutions.